aedeguzman/aedeguzman.github.io/README.md

 - 💬  Ask me about my interests

-- 😄  Fun Fact:  Tater Tot is short for potato toddler.<br/>
+- 😄  Fun Fact:  tater tot is short for potato toddler.<br/>